-Some of this is about relaxation, yes, but the majority entails of it gradually building yourself to a point where you're more focused and present in your own life.
+Some of this is about relaxation, yes, but the majority entails gradually building yourself to a point where you’re more focused and present in your own life.

 Focusing your mind on specific spots of tensions will help you to realize areas that many be more prone to tense states.
-Many times you don't even realize that you're even tense in certain areas of the body until you really focus on scanning your anatomy, which again, helps in training your mind for the "now".
+Oftentimes, you don’t even realize that you’re tense in certain areas of the body, until you focus on scanning your anatomy.
+Again, helping in training your mind for the “now”.

 Visualization is another helpful method that can get you fully immersed in your meditation practice.
-There are many ways you can go about visualizing, but the ideal scenario is to think of an outcome in your mind before it's actually happened.
+There are many ways you can go about visualizing.
+The basic notion is to think of an outcome in your mind before it’s actually happened.
 This can be a task or an opportunity at hand.

 Visualization can be done for a few minutes to a few hours, focusing on things like taste, sound, sight, smells, or whatever other senses for that matter.

-Try and put yourself in a positive mood or focus on a good feeling and just let it overtake you so you can fully see the scenario/image in your mind.
+Place yourself in a positive mood.
+Alternatively, focus on a good feeling.
+Allow it overtake you, so you can fully see the scenario/image in your mind.
 Other things can be visualized as well, such as a positive event, or even a favorite person.

-Part of visualization is to stimulate certain parts of the brain, which have difficultly distinguishing between something "visualized" versus something that is happening in real time.
-So in a way, it creates change in the brain's structure and circuits, which can help change our mindset, habits and physical health.
+Part of visualization is to stimulate certain parts of the brain, which have difficultly distinguishing between something “visualized”, versus something that is happening in real time.
+So in a way, it creates change in the brain’s structure and circuits, which can help change our mindset, habits and health.

 4. Using Guided Meditations or Meditation Music

-As a beginner, it can be hard to sit and concentrate after spending all day working, especially if your day was a tough one, as your mind may continue to race or just be plain exhausted.
-Much like the practice of yoga, having someone who knows what they're doing and whom you can trust makes things much easier.
+As a beginner, it can be hard to sit and concentrate after spending all day working.
+Above all, if your day was a tough one, your mind may continue to race, or be plain exhausted.
+Much like the practice of yoga, having someone who knows what they’re doing and whom you can trust, makes things much easier.

-As the instructor will help you to understand the dynamics of the practice, and how the mind may work as your session continues, which in turn may help you to progress towards focusing on the present.
+The instructor will help you to understand the dynamics of the practice.
+For example, how the mind may work as your session continues.
+Thus, helping you to progress towards focusing on the present.

 5. Mantras/Mantra Meditation